om-team-developers/SOLID-principles/SRP/README.md

 All the methods and properties should all work towards the same goal.
  When a class serves multiple purposes or responsibility then it should be made into a new class.

+ #Benefits:

+Coupling reduced.
+Code easier to understand and maintain.